Welcome to today's edition of the Rush 24-7 podcast.

 Nine Democrats, many of them blue dogs.

-They know, I mean, folks, that they they they can see the handwriting on the wall.
+I mean, folks, they can see the handwriting on the wall.

 Obama's approval number at the Rasmussen reports is down to 44%.

-The spread on the uh on the index uh that that Rasmussen keeps is down to minus eighteen.
+The spread on the index that Rasmussen keeps is down to minus 18.

 That's the difference between the people who strongly approve and strongly disapprove of Obama.

-He's mad that these people are giving back their TARP money, paying it back so that they can be exempt from any restrictions on bonuses and uh and compensation.
+He's mad that these people are giving back their TARP money, paying it back, so that they can be exempt from any restrictions on bonuses and compensation.

-He said it's on on television again last.
+He said, he's on television again last night.

 I don't think these people get it.